luciasalar/cognitive_distortion_project/readme.md

 4. prediction model

 MARIA: It also contains a data folder.
-What is in the data folder, where does it come from
+What is in the data folder, where does it come from the data file contains LIWC data, processed or preprocessed data, self-labeled data, data that need to be used on the paper is in the important data

 1. scripts